deezombiedude612/rca-tool/README.md

 You will require **Node.js** to run the chatbot.
 This chatbot was developed using Node v20.10.0 running on macOS Sonoma 14.1.2.

-Check your version of Node.js with the following Terminal command:
+Check your version of Node.js with the following Terminal command (it should display the version number if installed correctly):

 ```shell
 node -v